rest-for-physics/framework/doc/Chapters/5-using-rest.md

 values to save for a event, then we need to use **stl containers**. `vector` or `map` may both occur in the tree.

-Several metadata and application objects are also saved in file.
+Several metadata and core class objects are also saved in file.
 They are used for recovering the setup of that analysis run.
 For example, when one gets a REST file from others, he can quickly know the parameters used by `TRestRawSignalAnalysisProcess` (here named "sAna") at that time, by printing its information.